DeepOringe/OdinRecipes/README.md

 # OdinRecipes
-#Recipes HTML project for the Odin Project

-This is a simple html project to practice linking html pages within one website.
+This is a simple HTML project to practice linking different pages within one website.

-*Enjoy*
+*Enjoy.*